Category Archives: Events

 Dr. Marie Aubrey J. Villaceran, director of the University of the Philippines Center for Women’s and Gender Studies (UPCWGS); Dr. Carolyn I. Sobritchea, director of the UP Center for Women’s Studies Foundation, Inc. (UPCWSFI); and UPCWGS staff were part of the 691 delegates at the opening of the three-day first ministerial-level International Conference on Women, Peace and Security (ICWPS) on 28 October 2024 at the Philippine International Convention Center (PICC), Manila.

-Dr. Carolyn I. Sobritchea, Dr. Marie Aubrey J. Villaceran, and Marianne Joy C. Gervacio during the first day of the ICWPS 2024 on October 28 at the PICC
+Dr. Carolyn I. Sobritchea, Dr. Marie Aubrey J. Villaceran, and Marianne Joy C. Gervacio on the first day of the ICWPS 2024 on October 28 at the PICC

 With the theme, “Forging Collaboration and Convergence for Advancing Women, Peace and Security,” the ICWPS 2024 is to serve as an international stocktaking on the implementation of the women, peace, and security agenda ahead of the 25th anniversary of the United Nations Security Council Resolution 1325 (UNSCR 1325).
 It aims to contribute to efforts to carve pathways and develop collaborative strategies for overcoming barriers to women’s full and meaningful participation in peacemaking and the mainstreaming of gender in the promotion of peace and security.